loveencounterflow/hollerith-legacy/README.md

 becomes, in v4: `[ [ '重', ], 'reading', 'zhong', ]`.
 The semantics
 remain unchanged; if you want to store the fact that a number of subjects shares a given predicate / object pair, you will still have to enter one phrase for each subject concerned.

 Boxing is necessary to keep POS phrase ordering when using secondary indexes, as these use 'sub-phrases' as subjects.

 As a convenience, **any subject that isn't already a list will be transparently converted to a list with a single element; conversely, when reading from the database, any phrase with a subject that is a list with a single element will be transformed into a phrase where the subject is simply that single element.**
 Depending on your needs, you may not want boxed subjects to be unboxed for you, so you may create a phrasestream with `unbox: false` to prevent that (see below).

 ● Since all subjects are now lists, **it is a small step to use typed subjects and objects**, as in `[ [ 'glyph', '月', ], 'reading', [ 'zh:py/bare', 'yue', ] ]`.
 This is, however, purely optional.

-● With phrases-as-keys, **it becomes possible to store any number of facts about a given subject / predicate pair as long as objects are distinct**, even without having to use an index.
+● With phrases-as-keys, **it becomes possible to store any number of facts about a given subject / predicate pair as long as objects are distinct**, even without having to use an indexing counter.
 Without an index, object values will be retrieved in lexicographic order; to implement repeated objects and / or a specific ordering, an explicit index—placed between predicate and object—has to be inserted:

 ```coffee
 [ '重', 'reading/py/bare', 0, 'zhong', ] ]